sebschlicht/backupnas/README.md

 By default, a daily backup of your entire home directory will be created, where new files will be added and existing files will be updated.
 Locally removed files, however, will be left at the backup location untouched.

+## Backup Destination

 The backup location can be a local directory or a remote location, accessed via SSH (public key authentication).
+Any machine with a SSH server running will do fine.

 If you do not have a machine setup to serve as your backup destination already, consider my Ansible [NAS setup playbook](https://github.com/sebschlicht/ansible-nas) to get things up and running ASAP.
+Special features include:

+* access from numerous devices (Windows, Linux, mobile, smartTVs)
+* mirroring the backup to a second location
+* all in a single, configurable command (Ansible playbook)

-However, you might as well create local backup for now.
+However, you might as well create local backups for now.

 ## Getting Started

-1. Download and extract the latest release or checkout the source code directly.
+1. Download and extract the [latest release](releases/latest) or checkout the source code directly.

 1. Install the backup script and its [dependencies](dependencies-and-compatibility) via the installer:

-       cd backupnas
+       $ cd backupnas
-       ./install.sh
+       $ ./install.sh

    *Note*: You will be required to authorize the installation (`sudo`) with your password.